Dignity for All Students

 Code of Conduct

 The Code of Conduct applies to all students, school personnel and visitors on school property and grounds; at school-related events, activities and functions; during a school sponsored trip; on school transportation; and at all school sponsored programs whether offsite or onsite.
+Please reference the District Code of Conduct and your child’s School Code of Conduct.

 Students are expected to use technology in an acceptable manner.
 These expectations have been defined by the Board of Education in their Acceptable Use Policy.